12 toiletries and cosmetics containing chemicals of concern

 Talc (linked to the increase in ovarian cancer.
 It blocks the pores when used in make-up and is may be dangerous when inhaled), fragrance. propylene glycol.

-Phthalates do not appear on ingredients lists, but are hormone disrupters and can be leached from plastic bottles especially if heated (for example in a hot window).
+Phthalates do not appear on ingredients lists, but are hormone disrupters and can be leached from plastic bottles especially where the plastic has been heated (for example, a sun cream bottle left in the sun, a water bottle left in the car).
 Animal studies have shown they can damage the liver, kidneys, lungs and reproductive system.

-For information about toxin-free products follow this link.
+For information about the largest range of toxin-free products CLICK HERE.